-- There is a big difference in the number of drone cells and queen cells at any given time.
+- There is a big difference in the number of drone and queen cells at any given time.
 Supersedure cells will usually be 2 or 3 and swarm cells a little bit more, usually more than 3 and perhaps between 10 to 20.
 For drone cells things are different.
 Feral or wild bees will build drone combs in hundreds and will usually be about 30% drone cells within the colony.
 This is attributable to the fact that a higher number guarantees their survival in such a harsh environment.

 - The drone cells usually exist in groups and will usually be about 100 or more in number and within the same area.
 Contrastingly, queen cells can be spotted almost anywhere within the honeycomb or the frame.
 They are not grouped within a specific location as the drone cells.

 - The queen cells will be opened by the worker bees after 16 days.
 This is the time it takes for the queen larva to develop and emerge from its cell.
-As for a drone cell, it will take 24 days for the larva to mature to a fully grown male bee.
+As for a drone cell, it will take 24 days for the larva to mature into a fully grown male bee.

 - Queen cells are built on an egg that is already laid.
-Consequently, a queen cell is found in the middle or on edges of a comb.
+Consequently, a queen cell is found in the middle or on the edges of a comb.
 The larva in the cells is then fed solely on royal jelly leading to the formation of a queen bee.
 This is not the case when it comes to a drone cell.
-In this case, the cell is fully dedicated to nurturing a drone bee and this is clear from start.
+In this case, the cell is fully dedicated to nurturing a drone bee and this is clear from the start.
 Therefore, worker bees will not build drone cells just anywhere on a comb.
 The drone larva is also not fed solely on royal jelly.

 - Mites tend to prefer drone cells since these take longer to hatch.
 They also enjoy the comfort and abundance of food within these cells.
 Since these cells are rounded and larger in diameter it also takes much longer for them to be capped.
 This thus gives the mites enough time to get into the cells.
-On the flipside, queen cells are not preferred by mites.
+On the flip side, queen cells are not preferred by mites.

 - The number of drone cells in the honeybee colony will vary depending on factors such as: season, genetics, and weather condition.
 This does not apply to queen cells.
-The latter will be built based on the colony needs.
+The latter will be built based on the colony’s needs.
 Swarm cells are created when there is a need to split the colony into two whereas supersedure cells are created when a queen needs to be replaced.

 - Queen cells such as swarm cells are more common during summer months when honeybee colonies expand rapidly.
-Supersedure and emergency cells can be created at any time depending on the colony need.
+Supersedure and emergency cells can be created at any time depending on the colony’s need.
 As for drone cells, these are usually created in huge numbers prior to peak seasons, usually during spring.
 The main aim is for these male bees to mate with the queen bee once she is ready to mate.

 - Queen cells will always point downwards and have a peanut shape with openings that point downwards.
 You can also see a large pool of royal jelly inside these cells when you examine the interior.
-The drone cells tend to be large, occupy same position as worker cells, and have cupped tops.
+The drone cells tend to be large, occupy the same position as worker cells, and have cupped tops.

 - While checking honeycombs, you can easily distinguish both queen and drone cells since these protrude from the surface of the honeycombs.
-This is unlike honey storage or worker cells that usually tend to be flat by design.
+This is unlike honey storage or worker cells which usually tend to be flat by design.